elugens/hello-javascript/docs/additional-questions/network-requests/fetch-requests.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The headers option in fetch can get used to set a request header, and it has an object with incoming and outgoing headers.
+  <div><strong>Interview Response:</strong> We can use the headers option in fetch to set a request header, and it has an object with incoming and outgoing headers.
 There are several restrictions on what we may access in the HTTP header.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />